MohamedMohy9192/teach-me/README.md

 ## Features

-- Display Udemy courses and allow users to scroll with pagination.
+- Display Udemy courses allowing users to browse and explore them.
-- Show detailed information about each course.
+- Display detailed information about each course.
-- Allow users to search their desired courses using any search input
+- Search and display courses matching the search word inputs.
-- Save users favorites courses on the local device
+- Save favorite courses on the local devices.
+- View the rating and comments of others on each course.

 ## Libraries